BA (Hons) in Early Childhood Studies - BlendedBook Your Place Now

 The BA (Hons) Early Childhood Studies awarded by London Metropolitan University (LMU) was one of the first such degrees in the UK.
 It was researched and developed to meet the demand for well-qualified early childhood specialists working with young children and their families.
 LMU continues to be recognised as a pioneer of early year’s education.
 The early childhood academic team is at the forefront of the international field of the research into the changing knowledge and skills needed for children and their families today and in the future.
 Portobello Institute is LMU’s only Irish accredited centre for Early Childhood Studies.
 Through this partnership, we offer students the opportunity to access some of the world’s leading research and thinking in the early years’ sector.

 As illustrated in the findings of the research carried out in the early year’s sector in 2016, there is an obvious need for well-qualified, graduate level, early childhood practitioners working with young children and their families across all sectors in Ireland: play, care, health and education.
 However up-skilling to honours degree level whilst working full-time can prove extremely difficult, the physical time required to attend class and the related costs can simply prove to be a difficult commitment to make.
-Portobello Institute recognises those challenges and by delivering this programme through a blended learning mode, or with recognition of prior learning, 2 years full-time, students have the opportunity to still pursue this academic route and achieve an Honours Degree in Early Childhood Studies.
+Portobello Institute recognises those challenges by delivering this programme through a blended learning mode with recognition of prior learning for previously achieved qualifications.
+Students have the opportunity to still pursue this academic route and achieve an Honours Degree in Early Childhood Studies, opening up the oppportunity to progress to a Masters in Early Childhood Studies also offered by LMU.

 Studying this world class degree in the intimate and supportive environment offered by Portobello Institute is a unique opportunity for students.
 The Institute are renowned for extensive student support.
 We offer small intimate environments, provision of draft assignments and formative feedback prior to submission, individual module tutors and the support of a Programme Manager to ensure the smooth running of the programme and enhance the learning experience to each of our students throughout their academic journey.

-To further support those who already hold the most commonly held early years awards on the Irish National Framework of Qualifications, Portobello Institute has mapped the learning outcomes of the QQI level 6 qualification in Early Years Care and Education to the learning outcomes of this honours degree.
-The outcome is that there is now access to exemptions and recognition of prior learning, to gain advanced entry into year two of this honours BA in Early Childhood Studies.
-Holders of this award will also be eligible to gain the higher capitation grant from the DCYA (Dept. of Children and Youth Studies) for their role in an early childhood centre.
+To further support those who already hold the most commonly held early years degrees on the Irish National Framework of Qualifications, Portobello Institute has mapped the learning outcomes of the QQI level 7 qualifications in Early Years Care and Education to the learning outcomes of this honours degree.
+The outcome is that there is now access to exemptions and recognition of prior learning, to gain advanced entry into year three of this honours BA in Early Childhood Studies.
+This award is also listed with the DCYA (Dept. of Children and Youth Studies) for higher capitation purposes.

 BA (Hons) in Early Childhood Studies